andrewhead/codescoop/README.md

 ### Running Soot

-After falling the dependency instructions above, you should be able to run [Soot](https://github.com/Sable/soot) to generate intermediate representation.
+After following the dependency instructions above, you should be able to run [Soot](https://github.com/Sable/soot) to generate intermediate representation.
 To run soot, use the following commands: